mihirsavadi/mihirsavadi.github.io/_pages/tracker.md

 Here you shall find the most recently updated location of Blue my Honda Fit.
 Click the Pin in the map below to see more information - date and time of location snapshot, GPS coordinates, etc.

+Blue should be able to continuously transmit her location as long as her engine is running.
+She can go for about a week without cranking whilst still being able to transmit her location, until her transmitter's battery dies.
+Once her transmitter's battery is dead, she wont transmit her location if she does start her engine again - her transmitter will have to be opened up and reconfigured.
+A more permanent solution is in the works.

 My intended route is as follows (I will update a more thorough itinerary here as it gets established):
 - Blacksburg VA
 - Nashville TN